-Cases of severe illness (including permanent blindness) and death have been reported in Indonesia following consumption of alcohol drinks adulterated with toxic chemicals, particularly methanol.
-These cases of poisoning were reported to have been as a result of the consumption of local spirits such as Arak (a rice-based spirit), and spirit-based drinks/cocktails, adulterated with or contaminated by toxic chemicals such as methanol.
+Cases of severe illness (including permanent blindness) and death have been reported in Indonesia following consumption of alcohol drinks mixed with toxic chemicals, particularly methanol.
+These cases of poisoning were reported to have been as a result of the consumption of local spirits such as Arak (a rice-based spirit), and spirit-based drinks/cocktails, mixed with or contaminated by toxic chemicals such as methanol.

 Symptoms of methanol poisoning can include fatigue, headaches and nausea, and are associated with increasing vision problems such as heightened sensitivity to light and blurred or reduced vision.
 If travellers suspect they have been affected by methanol or other poisoning, it is imperative they seek immediate medical attention.

 Latest News features

 - Israel, the Occupied Palestinian Territories and Lebanon: Security SituationReviewed: 22 November 2023, 14:29 NZDT

 - Solomon Islands: Pacific Games 2023Posted: 1 November 2023, 10:39 NZDT